 Metabolism is the assembly of biochemical reactions in living organisms, the material basis for life maintenance of living organisms, and an important basis for the study of life activities.
 Metabolomics studies the endogenous metabolic activities of life under the influence of the internal and external environments, including the detection and analysis of metabolite types and quantities and their change patterns, thus studying the nature of the occurrence and development of collective life activities.
-Compared with other histologies, metabolomics has several advantages.
+Compared to other omics technologies, metabolomics offers several advantages:

 - Changes in the type and quantity of metabolites are easy to detect.